m0o0n1/bot_telega/README.md

 ```
 sudo docker compose build --no-cache && sudo docker compose up
 ```
+## How it works?

+There is 2 containers: for python bot and for PostgreSQL database.
+The bot needs this database to store the allowed usernames in the database $DB_NAME, which consists of tables representing every chat.
+The table name for the specific chat is a unique chat_id from telegram (for example, if the chat_id = -1337 then the table_name would be _1337).

+Also there is a table for storing a previous state of the bot (to handle the restart of a bot, when the data is lost).

 ### Notes
 I don't know why but it is a probability that `docker compose up` would fail to run first time.
 Just rerun it.